2.2: Specification of Requirements for Graduation

 The requirements for the MD degree are established by the Stanford University School of Medicine Faculty Senate and allow no exceptions.
 Those requirements are as follows:

-- Satisfaction of Academic Requirements: To graduate, students must satisfy all academic requirements, as outlined in the Academic Requirements for Graduation.
+- Satisfaction of Academic Requirements: To graduate, students must satisfy all academic requirements, as outlined here.